jollychang/LLM-PDF-OCR-markdown-book/README.md

 - Failed pages are logged by index; re-run the command (optionally with `--pages`) to fill the gaps.

 ## Troubleshooting
-- **HTTP 400 “url error”**: ensure the chosen model supports base64 payloads.
+- **HTTP 400 "url error"**: ensure the chosen model supports base64 payloads.
 If it requires public URLs, upload images to accessible HTTPS locations and reference them via `--from-list`.
 - **Cover file missing**: confirm the path passed to `--cover` exists or omit the flag.
 - **Calibre not found**: the script logs a warning and skips AZW3/MOBI when `ebook-convert` is absent.